-© Copyright 2025-2027, Cognizant.
+© Copyright 2019, Cognizant.
 All rights reserved.
-No part of this document may be reproduced, stored in a retrieval system, transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the express written permission of Cognizant.
+No part of this document may be reproduced, stored in a retrieval system, transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the express written permission from Cognizant.
 The information contained herein is subject to change without notice.
-All other trademarks mentioned here in are the property of their respective owners.
+All other trademarks mentioned herein are the property of their respective owners.